BagelVulture/BVs_bad_particle_sim/README.md

 - Optional colorful particles mode

 ### How to Run
-Releases can be found at https://github.com/BagelVulture/BVs_bad_particle_sim/releases or at https://github.com/BagelVulture/BVs_bad_particle_sim/tree/master/out/production, current version is 1.0.0
+- Download a built .jar or release.
+Releases can be found at https://github.com/BagelVulture/BVs_bad_particle_sim/releases and the .jar is at https://github.com/BagelVulture/BVs_bad_particle_sim/tree/master/out/production, current version is 1.0.0
+- Ensure you have java 8 or higher.
+Java can be downloaded from https://www.java.com/en/download/manual.jsp
+- Run the .jar by double clicking, right-clicking and selecting "open" (or "open with" and choosing JavaLauncher), or running ```java -jar BVs_bad_particle_sim.jar``` in the terminal.
+- A new window with the simulation should appear.